 - February 2021: Civic Financial Service acquired by Pacific Western Bank

 - July 2021: Lima One Capital acquired by MFA Financial

 - November 2021: Anchor Loans acquired by Pretium Partners for $1.5B

 - April 2022: Riverbend Lending acquired by Redwood Trust

 It’s not only the large private lending shops that are getting bought out.
 A mid-size lender in New Jersey was recently acquired by a private equity firm which is not an institutional loan buyer.
 They want to acquire several more lenders that have a solid operation and annual loan volumes between $50 million and $500 million.
 Their plan is to efficiently manage multiple lending shops under one roof and eventually obtain the best pricing on loan sales to the secondary market.

-We have a relationship with a national private lending firm that is looking to acquire loan originators with a minimum annual loan volume of just $30 million.
+I have a relationship with a national private lending firm that is looking to acquire loan originators with a minimum annual loan volume of just $30 million.
 Their strategy is to leverage smaller origination shops to build up their own volume.
 And the company being acquired doesn’t have to be a direct lender with a large balance sheet.
 It could be a brokerage firm that would continue to operate with access to growth capital, warehouse lines, technology, back-office support and more.

 How Mergers & Acquisitions Affect the Private Lending Industry

 If you’re a real estate investor or a mortgage broker, the acquisitions by large institutional capital firms means you’ll continue to have lots of competitive options for financing real estate deals.
 Institutional capital is the main reason that private mortgage rates started to drop in 2016, and the acquisitions indicate that much more capital is committed to the space.